 Background

-2009 and 2010, APEC Leaders have committed “to rationalize and phase out inefficient fossil-fuel subsidies that encourage wasteful consumption, while recognizing the importance of providing those in need with essential energy services.”
-In 2011, Leaders’ agreed to set up a “voluntary reporting mechanism” which Leaders would review annually, to assess APEC’s “progress” toward this goal.
+Since 2009, APEC Leaders have annually committed “to rationalize and phase out inefficient fossil-fuel subsidies that encourage wasteful consumption, while recognizing the importance of providing those in need with essential energy services.”
+In 2011, Leaders’ agreed to set up a “voluntary reporting mechanism” which they would review annually, to assess APEC’s “progress” toward this goal.
 Our challenge is to turn this commitment into positive progress in each of our economies and to ensure that any reforms are managed in a way that protects the welfare of poor and vulnerable groups.
+Additionally, any efforts undertaken in APEC should be complimentary to, and not duplicative of, ongoing efforts in the G20.
+Since not all APEC economies are members of the G20, there is ample opportunity to target capacity building and support to those economies who would find it beneficial.

 Government subsides incentivize fossil-fuel production and consumption and can lead to increased energy demand.
 When these subsidies are inefficient, they can lead to fiscal pressure, harmful emissions, and potentially undermine APEC’s sustainable green growth agenda.
 APEC Energy Ministers noted in the 2012 Energy Ministers’ statement that “the reduction of subsidies will encourage more energy efficient consumption, leading to a positive impact on international energy prices and energy security, and will make renewable energy and technologies more competitive.”
-Phasing out fossil fuel subsidies would promote more efficient energy consumption, thereby curbing the growth in global energy demand and enhancing regional energy security.
-In terms of environmental benefits, phasing out fossil fuel subsidies in emerging economies and developing countries would deliver benefits for the climate, reducing local pollution and cutting global GHG emissions by 10 per cent in 2050, compared with business as usual.
+In terms of environmental benefits, phasing out fossil fuel subsidies globally would deliver benefits for the climate, reduce local pollution and cut global GHG emissions by 10 per cent in 2050, compared with business as usual.

+Despite the benefits of fossil-fuel subsidy reform for individual economies and the APEC green growth agenda, implementation of reforms continues to be a challenge.
 Governments often face strong opposition from political parties and stakeholders with vested interests in maintaining the subsidies as well as from the general population.
 Many APEC economies use fossil-fuel subsidies to support low-income households, state-owned utility companies or important sectors like agriculture.
-Practical and administrative challenges abound, particularly the challenge of ensuring that poor and vulnerable groups within society are adequately protected from rising energy prices resulting from subsidy reform.

-Despite the benefits of fossil-fuel subsidy reform for individual economies and the APEC green growth agenda, implementation of reforms continues to be a challenge.
-An APEC voluntary peer review process could improve the quality of APEC voluntary reporting to our Leaders as well as disseminate best practices on reform of inefficient fossil fuel subsidies, which is valuable information for APEC members.
+Practical and administrative challenges abound, particularly the challenge of ensuring that poor and vulnerable groups within society are adequately protected from rising energy prices resulting from subsidy reform.An APEC voluntary peer review process on fossil fuel subsidy reform (VPR/FFSR) could improve the quality of APEC voluntary reporting to our Leaders as well as disseminate best practices on reform of inefficient fossil fuel subsidies, which is valuable information for APEC members.
 These best practices would include: reducing wasteful fossil fuel consumption, allocating resources efficiently, and targeting help to those in need of essential energy services, and effective communication strategies.
+Like the voluntary reporting mechanism (VRM) adopted by APEC in 2011, the APEC VPR/FFSR would be closely coordinated with the ongoing efforts in the G20 so that they would complimentary and not duplicative of G20 efforts.

 Voluntary Peer Review of Fossil Fuel Subsidy Reform